FerociousMagikarp/NesEmulator/README.md

-# NesSimulator
+# NesEmulator
-A NES Simulator for fun!
+A NES Emulator for fun!